yehia67/documentation/iri/0.1/concepts/local-snapshot.md

 At each interval, the snapshot file is overwritten.
 :::

-Local snapshots create the following snapshot files:
+Local snapshots result in the following snapshot files:
 * **snapshot.meta:** [Transaction data that the IRI uses to start synchronizing its ledger with neighbor IRI nodes](../references/data-in-the-snapshot-metadata-file.md)
 * **snapshot.state:** A list of all addresses that have a balance greater than 0 at the time of the local snapshot.